neudabei/stock_price_notifier/readme.md

-# Stock price notifications
+# Stock price notifier

-A Ruby script to notify you when a stock is traded under or over a set price points.
+A Ruby script to notify you when a stock is traded under or over set price points.
 Price limits are set in the YAML file `investment_watch_list.yml`.

-The [Yahoo Query API](http://query.yahooapis.com/) is used to get the latest prices.
+The [Yahoo Query API](http://query.yahooapis.com/) is used to get the up to date information about stocks.

 Errors resulting mainly from connection problems to the Yahoo API are stored in `stock_quote_errors.txt`.